LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis: Experiments

 \subsubsection{Linking Latents to Multiple Regions}

-After checking the effectiveness of our approach on building one explicit link, a natural question then arises: is it possible to link multiple regions of interest to multiple partitions of latent codes?

-\textbf{Joint control.} \cref{fig:multi-regions} presents the corresponding results.
-On top of that, we link three subspaces that contain 64 channels to three image regions \emph{i.e.,} eye, nose, and mouth, respectively.
+After checking the effectiveness of our approach to build one explicit link, a natural question then arises: is it possible to link multiple regions of interest to multiple partitions of latent codes?
+The answer is yes. \cref{fig:multi-regions} presents the corresponding results.
+On the top group, we link three subspaces to three image regions \emph{i.e.}, eyes, top-left, and top-right regions, respectively.
 Even though we could remain to manipulate semantics individually.

-\textbf{Tokenized control.} The bottom one moves forward to a more challenging setting that both latent spaces and images are equally divided into four groups and four corners without any overlap.
+The bottom one moves forward to a more challenging setting where both latent spaces and images are equally divided into four groups and four corners without any overlap.
 To this end, we could tell that such a regularizer could build a full explicit link between the entire latent space and the whole synthesis in a disentangled way.
 Namely, we can even tokenize an image and assign one subspace to each token.